Older People and Continence

 Where can help be found?

 There are many health professionals qualified to assist you with bladder control problems.
-You may seek assistance from your doctor who may offer treatment directly or refer you to a specialist, or to a qualified continence advisor.
-You may also seek help and obtain information directly from the following sources:
+You may seek help from your doctor.
+Your own doctor may offer treatment directly, or refer you to a specialist, or to a qualified continence advisor.
+You may also seek help and information directly from the following sources:

-280,000 New Zealanders have difficulty controlling their bladder and bowel.
+1.1 million New Zealanders have difficulty controlling their bladder and bowel